satyajeetburla/3D-Reconstruction-from-two-2D-images/README.md

 ## Overview

-This endeavor explores the fascinating space of converting 2D images into 3D Reconstruction.
+This project exploces the classical computer vision technique (non-deep learning) of converting 2D images into 3D Reconstruction.
 By harnessing the power of computer vision methodologies and utilities, I converted two images depicting a castle into a three-dimensional representation.
 A pivotal aspect of this effort was ascertaining the camera's positions when the photographs were captured, followed by the creation of the 3D visual.

 Highlighted milestones of this endeavor are: